irparaja/aws-ebs-snapshots-lambda/README.md

 AWS Lambda requires access to your resources.
 When creating your first function, you will create an execution role and then can copy paste in the policy permissions found in this repository.

 Backup configuration is done through tags you place on EC2s.
-Simply add a tag 'Backup' with the value 'Yes' on instances that should have their volumes backed up.
+Just add a tag 'Backup' with the value 'Yes' on instances that should have their volumes backed up.

+Cross region backups work by adding the tag 'BackupCrossRegion' with the target region or regions codes.
+Each region snapshots are copied too will need the "snapshot manager" being run.

 There are also two shell scripts for dumping MySQL and MariaDB databases.
 The idea of exporting the databases is improved consistency, snapshots start and end after some time.
 If you have large databases and dependant on your schema types, you might want to skip table locking.